kockie69/Visualizer/docs/lowfatmilk.md

 When you are not in playlist mode, you can add visuals to your list by pressing the + button when a visual is playing that you like.
 A visual can only be added once.

 When in playlist mode, you can remove a visual from your playlist by pressing the - button.

-You can save and load lists by using the load and save preset lists in the module menu, which is standard vcv functionality.
+You can save and load lists by using the standard VCV Rack load and save preset lists in the module menu, which is standard vcv functionality.

 ## Knobs, Buttons and Jacks